JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 |all level node is filled with <br />except the last node, and last <br />nodes are left node.|all level nodes are filled with|
 |![Image]({{ site.globalurl }}/contents/img/binary1.jpg)|![Image]({{ site.globalurl }}/contents/img/binary2.jpg)|

-There are two way to create binary tree: array and linkedlist.
-Array is effective in complete binary tree case, and is used heap sort algorithm. <br />
+There are two way to create binary tree: array tree and linked list tree.
+Array can be used in only complete binary tree case and is used heap sort algorithm. <br />

 |---|---|
 |To intialize the tree structure, we may use the start node <br />and the end node to use nodes between the start and end nodes with <br />the same logic.|![Image]({{ site.globalurl }}/contents/img/tree1.jpg)|